keyboardDrummer/SmartReactives/README.md

 - Scala: [Scala.Rx](https://github.com/lihaoyi/scala.rx)
 - JavaScript: [Mobx](https://github.com/mobxjs/mobx) and [Meteor Tracker](https://atmospherejs.com/meteor/tracker)

-#Examples
+## Examples
 This section demonstrates the functionality of SmartReactives by showing a number of examples.

-## ReactiveCache
+### ReactiveCache
-This example shows how to use ReactiveCache to get a cache which automatically clears itself when it becomes stale.
+This example shows how to use Reactive.Cache to get a cache which automatically clears itself when it becomes stale.
 ```c#
 var input = Reactive.Variable(2); //We define a reactive variable.
 Func<int> f = () => //f is the calculation we want to cache.